drakeRAGE/Personal-Blogging-Site/README.md

 npm start
 ```

-Now you'll need to pick a host to deploy it to.

-### DIY
+### DIY Deployment

 If you're familiar with deploying Node applications, the built-in Remix app server is production-ready.

-Make sure to deploy the output of `npm run build`
+Make sure to deploy the output of `npm run build`:
 - `build/server`
 - `build/client`

-## Styling
+## Features

-This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
-You can use whatever css framework you prefer.
-See the [Vite docs on css](https://vitejs.dev/guide/features.html#css) for more information.
+- Automatic post loading through the `getBlogPosts()` function
+- Clean and SEO-friendly URLs using post slugs
+- Consistent styling and layout
+- Markdown rendering for content
+- Responsive design with Tailwind CSS